 Blog posts: Development Impact

-Asymmetric Information in the Household: Evidence from Lab Experiments in the Field (with Eeshani Kandpal, The World Bank, and Carolin Sjoholm, University of Gothenburg)
+Asymmetric Information in the Household: Fathers and Child Welfare (with Eeshani Kandpal, The World Bank, and Carolin Sjoholm, University of Gothenburg)

 The Role of Stigma Surrounding Menstruation and Schooling: Evidence from Tanzania (in collaboration with Femme International)